 • Vitamin C, vitamin E, and selenium

-• Folate from leafy greens and grains, a nutritionist
+• Folate from leafy greens and grains

 • Lycopene from tomatoes and watermelon